IvanMurzak/Unity-Network-REST/README.md

     // doing something
 }, this);

-// Network error, related with internet connection, can't reach the server at all request.SubscribeOnNetworkError(networkError =>
+// Network error, related to an internet connection, can't reach the server at all request.SubscribeOnNetworkError(networkError =>
 {
     // doing something
 }, this);

-// Progress is float number in range from 0.0f to 1.0f request.SubscribeOnProgress(progress =>
+// Progress is a float number in the range from 0.0f to 1.0f request.SubscribeOnProgress(progress =>
 {
     // doing something with data